isene/LS_COLORS/README.md

 ```
 alias ls='ls --color=always -FH --group-directories-first'
 ```
+For a consistent color experience between your command line and a curses file manager, you may want to take a look at [RTFM](https://github.com/isene/RTFM).

 There is also a corresponding [Ranger](https://ranger.github.io/) color scheme included `isene.py`.
 This covers only the categories above (no shading of files within a category - with a couple of exceptions) and not all the possible filetypes of the LS_COLORS provided.
 This will suffice until the Ranger project provides a color scheme that simply parses LS_COLORS instead.
 To use the isene.py Ranger color scheme, set it in your ranger/rc.conf.